 We must food raise over 800,000 lbs of food annually, which comes from food drives, Project SHARE events, 3rd party events, barrels located at community partners, support from local grocery stores, bakeries, farmers, restaurants and donations from the community.
 Project SHARE spends over $600,000 annually purchasing food necessities like fresh milk.

 How many people do you help?

-An average of 126 families per day come to Project SHARE for emergency assistance, and 30% of those we help are children.
-During our last fiscal year we helped individuals over 39,000 times.
+An average of 100 families per day come to Project SHARE for emergency assistance, and 32% of those we help are children.
+During our last fiscal year we served over 6700 individuals.